Products

 For example, Nearmap provides users with access to the most clear, accurate and up-to-date aerial imagery covering more than 80% of the U.S. population.
 This timely approach to data collection gives users the advantage of gaining truthful insights that are extremely useful in a wide range of industries.

-What is Satellite Imagery?
+What is satellite imagery?

 It’s all in the name!
 Satellite imagery is basically images of Earth collected by imaging satellites – operated by governments and businesses around the world – and accessed through satellite imaging companies and services.